UEFA Logo

 The European Championship became even more spectacular in 2016 when the format was extended to 24 teams.

-With the introduction of the Nations League in 2018, more competitive games replaced most friendlies.
+With the introduction of the Nations League in 2018, most friendlies were replaced by more competitive games.

 The Europa Conference League was the third club competition unveiled in 2019.
 Its first season began in 2021 to give clubs from lower-tier nations greater opportunities to play in Europe.

-The worldwide pandemic caused the European Championship to be rescheduled for 2021, ushering in a new year.
-This was a choice never made by the union before.
+The worldwide pandemic led to the European Championship being rescheduled to 2021, ushering in a new year.
+This was a choice the union had never made before.

-A unique experiment in major event organization, the postponed European Championship in 2021 was organized in a novel format, with matches occurring in 11 European cities.
+A unique experiment in major event organization, the postponed 2021 European Championship was held in a novel format, with matches held across 11 European cities.

-In 2021, the organization encountered a noteworthy obstacle when attempting to establish the European Super League.
+In 2021, the organization encountered a notable obstacle in its attempt to establish the European Super League.
 Due to the vehement opposition, most teams withdrew from the idea.

-The Financial Fair Play standards were replaced by “sustainability regulations” in 2022 to give teams more financial stability.
+The Financial Fair Play standards were replaced by “sustainability regulations” in 2022 to provide teams with greater financial stability.

-The union persisted in advancing women’s football.
+The union continued to advance women’s football.
 In 2022, a record-breaking crowd attended England’s most successful Women’s European Championship.

 The league announced modifications to the Champions League format in 2023; these will be implemented starting with the 2024–2025 season.
 The new format will include more teams and matches.